 Increase student interest and success in science by enhancing your knowledge of equitable and inclusive science teaching and learning.
-Apply for this new, five-year Educational Specialist Science Education and Educational Leadership certificate and long-term professional development program for secondary science teachers, funded by the National Science Foundation.

 Eligibility to Apply for Program

 To be eligible for this MTF program, you must: